foxsi/foxsi-smex/idl/README.md

 This involves modelling the convolution of the image due to the point spread function of the optics modules and the pixelisation of the detectors.
-The function may be run with an automatically generated source (a narrow gaussian to the right hand side of a 150x150 FOV) and a default pixelisation ratio of 3 with the call:
+The function may be run with an automatically generated source (a narrow gaussian to the right hand side of a 150x150 FOV) and a default detector pixel size of 3 arcseconds with the call:

     IDL> rebinned_convolved_map = get_foxsi_image()